maxplomer/volt-tutorial/README.md

     $ gem install volt

-Create a new app:
+Create a new app

     $ volt new volt-tutorial

-To run your app:
+To run your app

     $ cd volt-tutorial
     $ bundle exec volt server